oracle/odpi/doc/src/public_functions/dpiPool.rst

     **connectStringLength** -- the length of the connectString parameter, in bytes, or 0 if the connectString parameter is NULL.

-    **commonParams** -- a pointer to a :ref:`dpiCommonCreateParams` structure which is used to specify context parameters for pool creation.
+    **commonParams** -- a pointer to a
+    :ref:`dpiCommonCreateParams<dpiCommonCreateParams>` structure which is used
+    to specify context parameters for pool creation.
 NULL is also acceptable in which case all default parameters will be used when creating the pool.

-    **createParams** -- a pointer to a :ref:`dpiPoolCreateParams` structure which is used to specify parameters for pool creation.
+    **createParams** -- a pointer to a
+    :ref:`dpiPoolCreateParams<dpiPoolCreateParams>` structure which is used to
+    specify parameters for pool creation.
 NULL is also acceptable in which case all default parameters will be used for pool creation.

     **pool** -- a reference to the pool that is created.
 This value will be NULL if the creation of the pool structure was completely unsuccessful but